metabase/metabase/docs/installation-and-operation/running-the-metabase-jar-file.md

 The below instructions are the same as the quick start above, just with a little more context around each step.

-### 1. Install pre-requisites
+### 1. Install prerequisites

-Metabase needs DejaVu fonts, Fontconfig and the CA Java certificates packages to run correctly.
-Please ensure those are installed before continuing.
+Metabase needs DejaVu fonts, Fontconfig, and the CA Java certificates packages.

 ### 2. Install Java JRE